 1. Porcupine grass (Miscanthus sinensis* ‘Strictus’, Zones 4–9)

-3. Stained Glassworks™ Big Blonde coleus (Solenostemon scutellarioides Stained Glassworks™ Big Blonde, Z 11)
+3. Stained Glassworks™ Big Blonde coleus (Solenostemon scutellarioides Stained Glassworks™ Big Blonde, Zone 11)

-5. ‘Fortune Yellow Shades’ tuberous begonia (Begonia ‘Fortune Yellow Shades’, Z 11)
+5. ‘Fortune Yellow Shades’ tuberous begonia (Begonia ‘Fortune Yellow Shades’, Zones 11)

-8. Variegated Swedish ivy (Plectranthus forsteri ‘Marginatus’, Z 11)
+8. Variegated Swedish ivy (Plectranthus forsteri ‘Marginatus’, Zones 11)

 The success of this dramatic combination relies on simple color repetition and textural variety among the feathery yew, the bold coleus, and the fine Japanese forest grass.
 Gold provides a color theme, showing up in the needles of the yew, the blades of the grass, and the leaf margins of the coleus.
 In keeping with the clean, simple lines of the modern pots, this grouping relies on a limited number of plants.
 Adding additional plants would take away from the beauty and sophistication of the vessels.